What is Two-Color Injection Molding?

 Some examples of two-color plastic injection molding in the medical field include:

-• Surgical handles that have a hard substrate and soft non-slip over molded grip.
+• Surgical handles that have a hard substrate and a soft, non-slip overmolded grip.

 • Diagnostic device casings with a portion made transparent for visibility.